cisagov/LME/docs/markdown/maintenance/upgrading.md

 3. Re-install Winlogbeat, using the new copy of files_for_windows.zip, following the instructions listed under [3.3 Configuring Winlogbeat on Windows Event Collector Server](/docs/markdown/chapter3/chapter3.md#33-configuring-winlogbeat-on-windows-event-collector-server)

 ### 2.3.
 Network Share Updates
-LME v1.0 make a minor change to the file structure used in the SYSVOL folder, so a few manual changes are needed to accommodate this.
+LME v1.0 made a minor change to the file structure used in the SYSVOL folder, so a few manual changes are needed to accommodate this.
 1. Set up the SYSVOL folder as described in [2.2.1 - Folder Layout](/docs/markdown/chapter2.md#221---folder-layout).
 2. Replace the old version of update.bat with the [latest version](/Chapter%202%20Files/GPO%20Deployment/update.bat).
 3. Update the path to update.bat used in the LME-Sysmon-Task GPO (refer to [2.2.3 - Scheduled task GPO Policy](/docs/markdown/chapter2.md#223---scheduled-task-gpo-policy)).